riraccuia/pig/README.md

 * Provides additional layer of obfuscation
 * Currently recommended for Linux servers only due to OS-level ICMP handling on other platforms
 * Requires OS configuration to prevent interference with ICMP handling (except on Linux)
+* Can be used for ICE candidate generation but with caveats

 ### UDP
 * Basic UDP implementation